Program Guide

 The Lincoln Parks and Recreation Department offers a cost-share assistance program to property owners in Lincoln who desire to purchase and plant a street tree(s) on the City right-of-way adjacent to their property.
 The $300 voucher is good toward the purchase and installation of a tree at participating local nurseries.
 The remaining balance of the cost of the tree and the planting of the tree will be at the homeowner’s expense.
 Certain conditions and requirements apply to the street tree voucher program.

 Call (402) 441-7847, OPT.
-0 to submit a request for voucher, or for more information.
+0 for more information.

 Lincoln's Community Forest